pycontribs/pyrax/docs/cloud_databases.md

 ## Resizing an Instance
 Resizing an instance refers to changing the amount of RAM allocated to your instance.
 To do this, call the instance's `resize()` method, passing in the flavor of the desired size.
 This can be a `CloudDatabaseFlavor` object, the flavor name, flavor ID or RAM size of the new flavor.
-For example, the following 3 commands will all change the instance flavor to the `m1.medium` size:
+For example, the following 3 commands all change the instance flavor to the `m1.medium` size:

     # By name
     inst.resize("1GB Instance")